+Useful lives in years

 Premises 70

 Furniture and fixtures 5-15

-Motor vehicles 77
+Motor vehicles 7

 Computers and equipment 5-15

-Leasehold improvements 0
+Leasehold improvements over the term of the underlying lease

-Leasehold

 Intangible assets.
-The Group's intangible assets have definite useful life and primarily include capitalised computer software.
+The Bank's intangible assets have definite useful life and primarily include capitalised computer software.